aguxez/ecom/README.md

 `iex mix -S phx.server` and go to localhost:4000

 ### Notes:
+#### Local uploads
+For local uploads, the folder being used is `/var/www/uploads/product/image/`, if you want to remove this, edit `Ecom.Uploaders.Image.storage_dir/2` and the `Plug` serving these files on `endpoint.ex`.

 #### Payment solution for this [commit](https://github.com/aguxez/ecom/commit/42d5ca76f69ef705113db8b04c36e5b7b997937b)
 There was a lot to think here.
 I wanted to take the approach of just using a simple "Pay" button from PayPal that had information on inputs on the front-end, obviously this is a security flaw and I wanted to take care of that (At this exact moment I don't have access to a 'live' PayPal token, hence I couldn't just use their API).
 I used WebSockets for validating the information being sent, updating the amount and redirect URL accordingly, also I put an UUID on the session to check on the redirect URI so we can validate the order and place it on the admin panel; with the session approach we don't risk getting a GET request on the payments endpoint and processing an order which wasn't paid since we validate the UUID in the parameter.
 To remove this, edit: